solana-labs/solana/docs/src/proposals/accounts-db-replication.md

 The same RPC replication mechansim can be used between a replica to another replica.
 This requires the replica to serve both the client and server in the replication model.

-On the previous client RPC serving side, the interfaces and implementation will be mostly kept intact.
-The `JsonRpcService` keeps obtaining the accounts information through the `Bank` interface.
+On the client RPC serving side, `JsonRpcAccountsService` is responsible for serving the client RPC calls for accounts related information similar to the existing `JsonRpcService`.

 The replica will also take snapshots periodically so that it can start quickly after a restart if the snapshot is not too old.